alephium/www/src/content/news/Builders-Highlight-Sahhar-10f4cc8746/index.md

 #### What motivated you to develop on Alephium blockchain, and what set it apart from other blockchain platforms?

-I joined the <a href="https://t.me/alephiumgroup" class="markup--anchor markup--p-anchor" data-href="https://t.me/alephiumgroup" rel="noopener" target="_blank">Alephium group chat</a> in its early days, and I noticed that there was a lot of work and development happening in the background, and <a href="https://github.com/alephium" class="markup--anchor markup--p-anchor" data-href="https://github.com/alephium" rel="noopener" target="_blank">GitHub</a> was always on fire!
+I joined the <a href="https://t.me/alephiumgroup" data-href="https://t.me/alephiumgroup">Alephium group chat</a> in its early days, and I noticed that there was a lot of work and development happening in the background, and <a href="https://github.com/alephium" data-href="https://github.com/alephium">GitHub</a> was always on fire!
 Cheng also was followed by Kushti, founder of Ergo, who is one of the best blockchain developers, in my opinion, and was also a member of the Alephium group chat.

 #### What tech stack did you use in your project?
 What did you consider when choosing the right tech stack for your project?

-I used <a href="https://flutter.dev/" class="markup--anchor markup--p-anchor" data-href="https://flutter.dev/" rel="noopener" target="_blank">Flutter/Dart,</a> which is a framework created by Google for building cross-platform apps.
-It’s really fast and gives native apps equivalent performance when compared to other frameworks like <a href="https://reactnative.dev/" class="markup--anchor markup--p-anchor" data-href="https://reactnative.dev/" rel="noopener" target="_blank">React Native</a>, and you can build on iOS, Android, Windows, Mac, and Web using a single codebase.
+I used <a href="https://flutter.dev/" data-href="https://flutter.dev/">Flutter/Dart,</a> which is a framework created by Google for building cross-platform apps.
+It’s really fast and gives native apps equivalent performance when compared to other frameworks like <a href="https://reactnative.dev/" data-href="https://reactnative.dev/">React Native</a>, and you can build on iOS, Android, Windows, Mac, and Web using a single codebase.

 #### What features are you most proud of?

 The multisig wallet!
-It’s still using the <a href="https://docs.alephium.org/dapps/public-services/#node-and-explorer-apis" class="markup--anchor markup--p-anchor" data-href="https://docs.alephium.org/dapps/public-services/#node-and-explorer-apis" rel="noopener" target="_blank">node API</a> to sign the transaction, but I’ll make the algorithm run locally soon.
+It’s still using the <a href="https://docs.alephium.org/dapps/public-services/#node-and-explorer-apis" data-href="https://docs.alephium.org/dapps/public-services/#node-and-explorer-apis">node API</a> to sign the transaction, but I’ll make the algorithm run locally soon.

 `video: https://www.youtube.com/watch?v=uAseUydyddw`